How can I help you?

 import 'zone.js';

 The Syncfusion Angular Grid provides the flexibility to customize its toolbar by embedding custom components using the template property of the ItemModel.
-This feature allows developers to add UI elements such as buttons, dropdowns, or input controls directly into the toolbar, alongside built-in actions like Add, Edit, and Delete.
+Custom UI elements such as buttons, dropdowns, or input controls can be added directly into the toolbar, alongside built-in actions like Add, Edit, and Delete to enhance user interaction and provide seamless integration with grid operations.

 import { data } from './datasource';